ImmortalA/DASH_GMR/docs/dash/DASH_ROBOT_INSTRUCTIONS.md

 3. Check the file permissions
 4. Review the error messages for specific issues

-Your DASH robot is now fully integrated and ready for motion retargeting! 🚀
+Your DASH robot is now fully integrated and ready for motion retargeting.